TheBeardedOne/InteractiveVisualizer/README.md

 - You can find the scene "MainScene" in the Scenes folder

-- Start the application as a build or in editor
+- Enter play mode, or create a standalone build
 - Click and hold left mouse button to rotate the camera
 - Click and hold right mouse button to pan the camera up and down
 - Click on the cog button in the bottom right to open the options menu(Camera inputs are not allowed while the menu is open.
 This is indicated by an icon next to the Cog button)